dport96/ITM352/morea/100.Objects-Arrays-I/experience-arrays.md

   </tr>
 </table>

 b.
-Now start the array(s) off with the `-` string.
+Now initialize the array cells with the `-` string.
 Add the following styles
 ```
     td:hover {
         background-color: chartreuse;